sikanhe/reason-nodejs/README.md

 ### Principles

 - When available, we prefer to bind to the promise version of the library instead of the callback version to reduce binding surface.
 - Use subtyping only where the benefit is huge.
-We use subtyping for various APIs that implement Node Streams, such as HTTP Request and Response, FileSystem streams, Crypto streams, and etc. It allow us to use a single set of functions to manipulate and combine streams across different modules.
+We use subtyping for various APIs that implement Node Streams, such as HTTP Request and Response, FileSystem streams, Crypto streams, and etc. This allows us to use a single set of functions to manipulate and combine streams across different modules.
 For example:

   ##### Stream a file into stdout:

   ```reason
     Fs.createReadStream("/path")
     ->Stream.pipe(Process.stdout)
     ->Stream.onError(_ => Js.log("handleError"))
   ```
   ##### Echo server

   ```reason
   Http.createServer((request, response) => {
     request->Stream.onData(data => Js.log(data))